 Topic 3 Lifetime extension by a specific domestic law

 13. The term “competent authority” is defined in article 1, paragraph (ix), of the Convention as an authority responsible for performing the tasks covered by the Convention or entrusted by a Party with decision-making powers.
-In some countries the lifetime of a nuclear power plant has not been extended by an administrative decision of a competent authority but by a specific domestic law.
+In some countries the lifetime of a nuclear power plant has not been extended by an administrative decision but by a specific domestic law.